dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
 I'm only
 like an armchair
-macroeconomist I mean you you talked to a real macroeconomist that
+macroeconomist I mean you talked to a real macroeconomist that

 **Carlo Vicari:**
 was some good
-arm cheering oh that was really good there's better arm caring than I've ever done so
+arm cheering that was really good there's better arm caring than I've ever done so